 These are just a few examples of the many different languages of love that are available to any couple seeking to deepen the quality of connection.
 There are more that you will discover in your quest for a truly optimal relationship.

 This practice will not be difficult for couples if a high degree of trust and respect is already present.
-In those cases where the trust is low, it might be necessary to begin with practices designed to rebuild broken trust.
+In those cases where the trust is low, it might be necessary, to begin with, practices designed to rebuild broken trust.

-There are ALWAYS steps that can be taken that will enhance the quality of connection provided there is willingness on the parts of both partners.
+There are ALWAYS steps that can be taken that will enhance the quality of connection provided there is a willingness on the parts of both partners.